16th Annual Meeting – Field Visits

 Photos by Government of Caquetá.

-During the visit, participants will be able to learn firsthand about the progress, lessons learned, and challenges of the economic and social reintegration process in the department of Caquetá.
+During the visit, participants learned firsthand about the progress, lessons learned, and challenges of the economic and social reintegration process in the department of Caquetá.

-The tour will allow visitors to explore community-led initiatives, including pineapple cultivation and the community nursery, projects that aim to strengthen sustainable rural economies and contribute to the restoration of degraded areas.
+The tour allowed visitors to explore community-led initiatives, including pineapple cultivation and the community nursery, projects that aim to strengthen sustainable rural economies and contribute to the restoration of degraded areas.

-Visitors will also be able to learn how these initiatives have been supported by Colombian state institutions, international cooperation agencies, and social organizations, as well as the active role of the community in the formulation and implementation of these projects.
+Participants also learned how these initiatives have been supported by Colombian state institutions, international cooperation agencies, and social organizations, as well as the active role of the community in the formulation and implementation of these projects.

 • Experiences of productive reintegration